Single Adults

 How Many Single Adults Experience Homelessness?

-• 51 percent or 237,649 were unsheltered.
-2020 marked the first time there were more individuals living unsheltered than in shelter.
+• 49 percent or 255,667 were unsheltered.
+2020 marked the first time there were more individuals living unsheltered than in shelter, but in 2024, this trend has reversed.

 • 68.4 percent were men; 30 percent were women, and 1.5 percent identified as transgender or gender non-conforming.